ajyoon/systemf/README.md

       in big-endian form.
 5. The syscall is made, and its return value is dumped to the current cell.

+Having the ability to interact with the outside world in ways other than STDIN/STDOUT lets us do a lot of cool things, like [write HTTP servers in brainfuck](examples/http)

 For example, to call sys-exit, we can give the following code:

 ```bf